With Jerusalem on edge, Palestinian families face eviction | DW | 08.05.2021

 A controversial agreement put forward by the Israeli Supreme Court, which would have seen the Palestinian residents recognize Jewish ownership of the land in return for being granted the status of protected tenant, was rejected by the families last week.

+On Saturday, EU external affairs spokesperson Peter Stano called the impending evictions an area of "serious concern."

-"Such actions are illegal under international humanitarian law and only serve to fuel tensions on the ground," said spokesperson Peter Stano on Saturday.
+"Such actions are illegal under international humanitarian law and only serve to fuel tensions on the ground," said Stano.